priyaP22/shopping-api-backend-go/12-Factor-Methodology.md

 env_file:
   - .env.${ENV:-development}
 ```

 This keeps environments consistent and helps with smooth transitions between local and production setups.

-### 11. Logs :ledger:
+# 11. Logs

+## Principle
-**Principle:** Treat logs as event streams.
+Treat logs as event streams.

-**Applied:**
+## Applied
 The app logs events, especially errors and connection status messages, using the **Go log package**.
 Logs are crucial for debugging and monitoring.
 These logs are generated within the application, and we can inspect the logs by viewing the container logs.

----

-### 12. Admin Processes
+# 12. Admin Processes

+## Principle
-**Principle:** Run administrative/management tasks as one-off processes.
+Run administrative/management tasks as one-off processes.

+## Applied
-**Fix needed:** Administrative tasks such as database migrations or backups can be managed separately.
+Administrative tasks such as database migrations or backups can be managed separately.
 Have to ensure to handle one-off tasks like migrations through Kubernetes jobs or Docker containers.

----